Mechanical Engineering & Materials Science

 E37 MEMS 5413 Advanced Computational Fluid Dynamics

 Scope and impact of computational fluid dynamics.
 Governing equations of fluid mechanics and heat transfer.
 Three-dimensional grid-generation methods based on differential systems.
 Numerical methods for Euler and compressible Navier-Stokes equation.
 Numerical methods for incompressible Navier-Stokes equations.
 Computation of transonic inviscid and viscous flow past airfoils and wings.
-Analogy between the equations of computational fluid dynamics, computational electromagnetics, computational aeroacoustics and other equations of computational physics.
-Non-aerospace applications — bio-fluid mechanics, fluid mechanics of buildings, wind and water turbines, and other energy and environment applications.
-Prerequisite: MEMS 5412 or permission of the instructor.
+Analogy between the equations of computational fluid dynamics, computational electromagnetics, computational aeroacoustics, and other equations of computational physics.
+Non-aerospace applications - Bio-fluid mechanics, fluid mechanics of buildings, wind and water turbines, and other energy and environment applications.
+Prerequisites: MEMS 5412 or permission of the instructor.

 Credit 3 units.
 EN: TU